10 Secrets of the Kremlin: Some Facts that Surprise You

 It is just a small part of all the secrets connected to the Kremlin.
 Still, some of them are unknown and securely hidden inside the Kremlin walls.
 So, if you are interested in this amazing attraction, world UNESCO heritage, please come to Moscow and explore it.
 Who knows, maybe you will be the one, who will discover a new secret about this mysterious fortress?

-If you need help and want to hear more amazing stories, legends and of course jokes, please feel free to join our tour Moscow Behind the Icons!
+If you need help and want to hear more amazing stories, legends, and of course jokes, please feel free to join our tour Moscow Behind the Icons!

-by Valentina Ekimova, local guide
+by Valentina Ekimova, Moscow tour guide